kshootmania/ksm-chart-format/ksh_format.md

     - The chart author name (string)
 - "`jacket`" (default:"")
     - The filename of the jacket image (string)
-    - This option can have a value of these preset jacket images:
+    - This option can have the following values for preset jacket images:
         - "`nowprinting1`"
         - "`nowprinting2`"
         - "`nowprinting3`"